-Estate agents in South Africa have to abide by the Code of Conduct regulated by the Estate Agency Affairs Board (EAAB), in terms of the Estate Agency Affairs Act.
-Selected relevant extracts of this EAAB Code are the following:
+Estate agents in South Africa had to abide by the Code of Conduct regulated by the Estate Agency Affairs Board (EAAB), in terms of the Estate Agency Affairs Act.
+Recently the new Property Practitioners Act was promulgated, which replaces the old act.
+Selected relevant extracts of the original EAAB Code are the following:

 Estate Agents’ General Duty to Protect the Public’s Interest

 In terms of estate agents’ general duty to members of the public and other persons or bodies, an estate agent:

 2.1 shall not … do or omit to do any act which is or may be contrary to the integrity of estate agents in general;

 2.2 shall protect the interests of his client at all times to the best of his ability, with due regard to the interests of all other parties concerned;

 2.3 shall not in his capacity as an estate agent wilfully or negligently fail to perform any work or duties with such degree of care and skill as might reasonably be expected of an estate agent;